iwsllc/iwsio-forms/demo/src/content/index.md

 The props on `FieldManager` passthrough to the underlying `<form/>`.
 You can provide `className` and other HTML attributes commonly used on `<form/>`.
 For this to work however, you will need to provide at least an initial field state as `fields`.
 Use `onValidSubmit` to know when the form submit occurred with valid fields.

+See the [invalid feedback example](/invalid-feedback) to see how to customize showing errors manually instead of relying on native validation reporting.

 Here is a quick example:

 ```tsx